PennLINC/babs/docs/source/walkthrough.rst

         docker://pennlinc/toy_bids_app:0.0.7

 Now you should see the file ``toybidsapp-0.0.7.sif`` in the current directory.
+If you have any issues when creating the Singularity image, check if you are not using an old version of the software (we testet it for Singularity 3.9.5).
 Then create a DataLad dataset of this container (i.e., let DataLad track this Singularity image):

 .. dropdown:: I'm confused - Why the container is another DataLad `dataset`?